In this article

 DBG Art.
 16 Abs.
 3 capital-gains exemption and ordinal sales

 DBG Art.
 16 Abs.
 3 exempts from federal income tax the capital gains from the alienation of movable private assets.
 The parallel cantonal provision is StHG Art.
 7 Abs.
 4 lit. b.
-Together they cover both federal direct tax and cantonal/municipal income tax.
+Together they cover federal direct tax and cantonal/municipal income tax.

 Worked example mint hold sell

-This example applies the legal framework above to a concrete fact pattern.
+A concrete fact pattern.
 It is illustrative, not a calculation for your return.

 Wealth tax 2024 (first full year of holding).
 Mohamed takes three price snapshots of comparable inscriptions from the same collection on December 31, 2024 on Magic Eden, Gamma, and OKX.
 The midpoint of observed prices indicates a fair market value of CHF 4,500.
 He declares CHF 4,500 in his 2024 Wertschriften und Guthaben.
-His canton's effective wealth-tax rate on net wealth above the Freibetrag is approximately 0.5%.
-The wealth-tax cost attributable to this holding is roughly CHF 22.50 for 2024.
+His canton's effective wealth-tax rate on net wealth above the Freibetrag is roughly 0.5%.
+The wealth-tax cost attributable to this holding is around CHF 22.50 for 2024.

 Wealth tax 2025.
 Same methodology on December 31, 2025.
 Fair market value based on marketplace snapshots: CHF 18,000.
-Same 0.5% rate: approximately CHF 90.
+Same 0.5% rate: roughly CHF 90.

 Applying DBG Art.
 16 Abs.
 3 by analogy: the gain is tax-free at federal and cantonal level.
 CHF 24,820 is Mohamed's to keep.